-Use common sense when on the trains: don’t leave valuables unattended, be wary of other passengers, watch your bags, etc. We recommend putting a bag with your valuables at the end of your bunk or seat, and using it as a pillow while you sleep.
+Safety in Pakistan is always a concern.
+Use common sense when on the trains: don’t leave valuables unattended, be wary of other passengers, watch your bags, etc. I recommend putting a bag with your valuables at the end of your bunk or seat, and using it as a pillow while you sleep.

-Also, though most people have good intentions and will take care of you, people keep warning us about this particular point, so it’s worth a mention:
+Though most people have good intentions and will take care of you, people keep warning me about this particular point so it’s worth a mention:

-It’s happened before that people drug food, then offer it to other passengers so they can take advantage of them later on.
+Sometimes people drug food, then offer it to other passengers so they can take advantage of them later on.
 Though this is more commonplace in touristic destinations in India, rather than Pakistan, it doesn’t hurt to stay vigilant.
-Use common sense and your traveler’s intuition when accepting food and drinks from other passengers; if someone is looking shifty or uncomfortable, don’t hesitate to reject their offer.
+Use common sense and trust instincts when accepting food and drinks from other passengers.
+If someone is looking shifty or uncomfortable, don’t hesitate to reject their offer.